Click here to view the print version

 With the coordinated campaign working across the county as a team with FCDC and many individual campaigns, there are many opportunities to canvass and phone bank for one or all of our Democratic candidates.
 I also encourage you to donate whatever you can to those campaigns that are facing tough, well-funded opponents.

-On September 14th, Janet Oleszek sparred off against incumbent John Cook and Independent Green Carey Campbell at the Burke Lake Library in the first of ten debates.
+th, Janet Oleszek sparred off against incumbent John Cook and Independent Green Carey Campbell at the Burke Lake Library in the first of ten debates.
 Janet offered her vision and core values as to why she would be a better district supervisor.
 Janet called out John’s frivolous claims and kept him accountable for his actions.
 Many Braddock District Democrats came out to support Janet in the lion’s den of the Braddock District Supervisor’s Office for the debate.
-The second debate was held on September 24th and once again Janet held Cook’s feet to the fire.
+The second debate was held on September 24 th and once again Janet held Cook’s feet to the fire.

-On September 18th, Chairman Sharon Bulova held her annual Oktoberfest event at the Lorton Workhouse Art Center.
+th, Chairman Sharon Bulova held her annual Oktoberfest event at the Lorton Workhouse Art Center.
 The event was well attended with a large crowd of supporters and included great German food, live German music, and of course, German beer.
-On October 1st, Megan McLaughlin held a fundraiser to win back the Braddock District School Board set.
+On October 1 st, Megan McLaughlin held a fundraiser to win back the Braddock District School Board set.
 The fundraiser was well attended and allowed Megan to garner the resources to mount a strong campaign.